ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/02-practical-examples.md

 not help us search for a title.
 Instead we can create two separate indexes: One with all songs ordered alphabetically by artist, and the second ordered by song title.
-Then anyone who knows the alphabet can quickly find any song or artist using a variant of the binary search algorithm (see @intro:searching).
+Then anyone who knows the alphabet can quickly find any song or artist using a variant of the binary search algorithm (see @sec:intro:searching).

 #### Example: Travel by train